Apex-Arch/ApexDoS/README.md

 5. python3 ApexDoS.py

 DISCLAIMERS:
-I do NOT take responsibiity for any illegal activity's done with this tool.
+* I do **NOT** take responsibiity for any illegal activity's done with this tool.
 Use with cautition and only with allowance.
+* Yeah bout' it, have fun!